kairosity/mp3-snapathon/testing.md

 - /edit-photo/filename - Access denied. -- PASS

 The delete functions to delete accounts & photos were purposefully written as POST methods for added security, so they cannot be accessed via url.

-## Testing the Maximum File Size Limit

-The application only accepts files that are under 750 X 750 bytes in size.
-This is a useful validation for two reasons: it stops overly massive images from being uploaded that would slow the application down, and it stops a decent amount of potential security threats where hackers upload malicious programmes.

-### Testing Process:

-To test this I tried to upload larger files and the upload forms, whether they were register, update profile or to enter an image into the competition, were rejected and the process halted.

-__PASS__

-## Testing the Approved File Type Security Measure

-The application only accepts file uploads with the extensions of: ['.jpg', '.png', '.gif', '.svg', '.jpeg'].

-### Testing Process

-- I attempted to upload a host of other file types such as .doc, .pdf, .exe & .zip
-- I verified that the upload did not work and that the POST method was terminated.

-__PASS__

-## Testing the Sanitization of the Uploaded Filename

-Another security validation incorporated is the werkzeug ```secure_filename``` util.
-This is applied to the uploaded photo filename before it is saved to the database, to ensure that any dodgy filenames e.g. /paths/to/os/systems/etc.jpg are sanitized before they can do any damage.

-### Testing Process

-To test this I tried to upload various files with dodgy extensions.

-Werkzeug does its job by transforming them with _ underscores e.g.

-- malicious/paths/os/users.jpg  --> malicious_paths_os_users.jpg
-- ../../users/delete.png --> users_delete.png

-Rendering them relatively harmless.

-On top of that, the application code also works to rename the files anyway, to make them unique and to aid with the database connections.

-## Testing the CSRF Protection

-### Testing Process

-## Testing the CSP

-### Testing Process

 # Browser Testing